Z (joke line): Content and technical details

 Though Pacific Bell was rumored to have split the profits they made from calls to the line with the Zzzzzz staff, Zzzzzz was an entirely non-profit affair, with Bilkiss paying for the monthly telephone bill (about $5.85 in 1979).
 In 1971, Bilkiss explained that he and his colleagues represented "a sort of melting pot ... a cross-section of interests ... a combination of long-hairs and short-hairs.
 We are all in college except for Jeff and we're all 21 except for John, who is 19".
 He and Friedman initially spent two to three days a week recording jokes, which at the onset were spoofs of contemporary radio and television advertisements and programs.
 They later gained access to a small professional recording studio by way of a friend in broadcasting.
 Friends and acquaintances volunteered their voice talents, while Bilkiss and Friedman acquired a stack of royalty-free production music and produced their own sound effects for use in skits.
 To prevent the recordings from wearing out due to the heavy traffic the line received, the answering machine was built to be rugged and outfitted with high-quality, high-fidelity tape stock.

 Bilkiss defined the skits in Zzzzzz as middle-of-the-road and apolitical, explaining that "We like humor that doesn't point a finger at anyone or insult anyone".
 In addition he explained that he and his staff were drug-free, stating, "Somehow we never find neither time nor desire for it.
 We have enough going on with Z to turn us on".
 Bilkiss and Friedman occasionally hijacked the line from the answering machine to talk to their callers directly.
 From doing this they found that their audience comprised a varied audience: children, switchboard operators, businesspeople calling from expensive long-distance lines and phone phreaks.
 The nationalities of their callers also ran the gamut, with Bilkiss in 1973 saying that they received calls from Europe, New Zealand, Japan and Vietnam.

 Final years

 The number of reels of tape the Zzzzzz staff recorded had grown to several hundred by 1979.
 New weekly recording mostly ceased by 1974; afterwards Bilkiss and Friedman only recorded when the inspiration struck.
 After Bilkiss graduated from Santa Monica College and UCLA, he worked at Magtec, a manufacturer of audiotape, before moving to AT&T to work as a national sales manager for their Recording subsidiary in 1975.
 He and Friedman later worked full-time as telephone systems designers and consultants in the late 1970s, still running Zzzzzz as a hobby on the side.
 The line was still operational in 1982.

-Bilkiss died in 1989, in Culver City, California, survived by his wife and two daughters.